 Where to Begin With a Coffee Pod Business

-This hub explains how to produce your own coffee capsules and create a small business using your capsules as the product.
-It's a starting guide for those who are considering starting a small business based on their passion for coffee.
-If you have spare time and/or are searching for a hobby involving coffee then maybe this is for you?
+This article explains how to produce your own coffee capsules and create a small business using your capsules as the product.
+It's a guide for those who are considering starting a small business based on their passion for coffee.

-Considering this is business orientated, start with a business plan in order to develop and grow.
+Start with a business plan in order to develop and grow.
 It is highly recommended you re-evaluate your status throughout each stage of the process.
-First, lets break down the steps in order:
+First, let's break down the steps in order:

-Lets start with our evaluation of the market.
-The coffee capsule industry is doing very well and there is an abundance of opportunity because the market is large.
-The coffee industry is a multi-billion dollar sector but we are only going to focus on the capsule segment.
+Let's start with our evaluation of the market.
+The coffee industry is a multi-billion dollar sector, but we are only going to focus on the capsule segment.
+The coffee capsule industry is doing very well, and there is an abundance of opportunity because the market is large.

-You may have noticed the famous television advertisement with George Clooney promoting coffee capsules - this is a good reason to enter this market.
+You may have noticed the famous television advertisement with George Clooney promoting coffee capsules—this is a good reason to enter this market.
 Advertisers spend thousands of dollars on research in order to predict what will sell.
-If you keep seeing an advertisement for a product, its an indicator of re-occurring sales.
+If you keep seeing an advertisement for a product, it's an indicator of re-occurring sales.
 Our job is to find a niche in the coffee capsule market in order to promote our capsule business.
-In terms of target marketing, Nespresso are using George to target the high end of the coffee consuming market by using advertising that will appeal to a certain demographic.
-In this case it is aimed at the more affluent demographic.
+In terms of target marketing, Nespresso is using George to target the high end of the coffee-consuming market by using advertising that will appeal to a certain demographic.
+In this case, it is aimed at the more affluent demographic.

 - What age bracket are you in?

 - Where do you spend your leisure time?

 - What's your favorite color?